 (c) The playing order of rubbers in all grades throughout the season will be rotational but during Finals shall be decided by the tossing of a coin.
-The team captain winning the coin toss shall nominate the players for the first rubber, thereafter Captains alternate choice for subsequent rubbers.
-Subsequent rubbers must be nominated at the completion of the 2nd game rubber being played.
+The team captain winning the toss shall nominate the players for the first rubber, thereafter Captains alternate choice for subsequent rubbers.
+Subsequent rubbers must be nominated at the completion of the 2nd game of the rubber being played.
 All six/eight players nominated for the matches should be present at the commencement time unless otherwise agreed by the team captains.
 In the event that the coin is not tossed before the first rubber, the playing order shall be (4s,) 3s, 2s then 1s unless previously agreed by the two captains.

 (d) Dead Rubbers: All players are expected to play whether or not the last rubber is dead.
 If BOTH players agree not to play, then they are not required to do so but all Court costs must be paid for.
 If one player wishes to play then play must take place.
 A player who refuses to play is obliged to pay for his opponent’s court costs.